chuckharmston/README/README.md

 ### Direct Communication

-Though I am not your (or anybody's) manager, I believe in [radical candor](https://www.amazon.com/dp/B01KTIEFEE/) and direct, frequent communication:
+I believe in [radical candor](https://www.amazon.com/dp/B01KTIEFEE/) and direct, frequent communication:

 - I value your time and attention, and will not ask for something of you unless I believe it to be important.
 - I respect that some topics will require conversation, while others can be managed asynchronously.
 To wit, I will do my best to be clear about my communication expectations on any given topic.
 My preferred communication methods, in descending order of preference: